'New York Enters A New Day': Reaction Pours In After Cuomo's Resignation

 Ortt added: "We must also acknowledge the fact that the Democrats in the Legislature failed to hold Andrew Cuomo or his administration accountable, despite our repeated calls to do so.”

-Rockland County Executive Ed Day, a Republican who may also run for the governor's seat in 2022, called Cuomo’s resignation "extremely welcome and long overdue news.
+Rockland County Executive Ed Day, a Republican, called Cuomo’s resignation "extremely welcome and long overdue news.

 "It has been clear for some time that the Governor’s abusive and inappropriate behavior is unacceptable and his continued presence in the Governor’s Mansion was an insult to the women he harassed and the people of New York."